tldr-pages/tldr/pages/common/certutil.md

 `certutil -L -d .`

-- List all private [K]eys in a database specifying the passwords [f]ile:
+- List all private [K]eys in a database specifying the password [f]ile:

 `certutil -K -d . -f {{path/to/password_file.txt}}`